tilt-dev/tilt/SECURITY.md

 ## Contact

-Windmill Engineering is always open to feedback, questions, and suggestions.
+The Tilt project is always open to feedback, questions, and suggestions.
 If you would like to talk to us, please feel free to email us at hi@tilt.dev.

-## Disciplinary Action

-Employees who violate this policy may face disciplinary consequences in proportion to their violation.
-Windmill Engineering management will determine how serious an employee's offense is and take the appropriate action.

-## Responsibility

-It is the CTO of Windmill Engineering's responsibility to see this policy is enforced.